VoronDesign/Voron-2/README.md

 # VORON
-Marlin Firmware for VORON printer
+Firmware, plans, and parts for VORON RepRap printer